Even before Sigmund Freud and the psychoanalysis movement, psychologists have argued why the body-mind concept is crucial to psychology.

 Unlike desires or dreams, our thoughts and emotions don’t only exist in the mind.
 Feelings are, well, actual and physical feelings.

 People get “butterflies in the stomach” onstage or on a first date, while others who anger easily are described as “hot-headed.”
-And depression actually acts like physical pain on a neurochemical level.

 The body holds your physical health and your ability to function.
 For example, even the little actions like walking and the fine movements of your fingers depend on a healthy body.